-- 32. (1) A designated benchmark administrator must engage a public accountant to provide, as specified by the oversight committee referred to in section 7, either a limited assurance report on compliance or a reasonable assurance report on compliance, in respect of each designated critical benchmark it administers, regarding the designated benchmark administrator's - (a) compliance with sections 5, 8 to 16 and 26, and - (b) following of the methodology applicable to the designated critical benchmark. - (2) A designated benchmark administrator must ensure an engagement referred to in subsection (1) occurs once every 12 months.

-(3) A designated benchmark administrator must, within 10 days of the receipt of a report referred to in subsection (1), publish the report and deliver a copy of the report to the regulator, except in Québec, or securities regulatory authority.
+- A designated benchmark administrator must engage a public accountant to provide, as specified by the oversight committee referred to in section 7, either a limited assurance report on compliance or a reasonable assurance report on compliance, in respect of each designated critical benchmark it administers, regarding the designated benchmark administrator's - compliance with sections 5, 8 to 16 and 26, and (a) - following of the methodology applicable to the designated critical (b) benchmark. - A designated benchmark administrator must ensure an engagement referred to in subsection (1) occurs once every 12 months. - A designated benchmark administrator must, within 10 days of the receipt of a (3) report referred to in subsection (1), publish the report and deliver a copy of the report to the regulator, except in Québec, or securities regulatory authority.